Display routes

 Enabling autoGenerateLabel will override any customizations made with the label and labelIcons parameters.

-To retrieve the visible portion of a route—defined by its start and end distances in meters—use the getVisibleRouteInterval method from the GemMapController:
+Retrieve the visible portion of a route—defined by its start and end distances in meters—using the getVisibleRouteInterval method from the GemMapController:

 final (startRouteVisibleIntervalMeters, endRouteVisibleIntervalMeters) = controller.getVisibleRouteInterval(route);

-You can also provide a custom screen region to the getVisibleRouteInterval method, instead of using the entire viewport.
+You can provide a custom screen region to the getVisibleRouteInterval method instead of using the entire viewport.
+The method returns (0,0) if the route is not visible on the provided viewport or region.